pingcap/docs-dm/en/task-configuration-file.md

 ## ******** Feature configuration set **********
 # The filter rule set of the block allow list of the matched table of the upstream database instance.
-block-allow-list:        # Use black-white-list if the DM's version <= v2.0.0-beta.2.
+block-allow-list:        # Use black-white-list if the DM version is earlier than or equal to v2.0.0-beta.2.
   bw-rule-1:             # The name of the block and allow lists filtering rule of the table matching the upstream database instance.
     do-dbs: ["all_mode"] # Allow list of upstream tables needs to be migrated.
 # ----------- Instance configuration -----------